Read time : 6 min

 Person in blue holding a black tote bag with THE QUAD and four arrows logo printed in white.

-A system built for wayfinding
+A system of frictionless wayfinding

 Because The QUAD is a busy, multi-level hub filled with students, entrepreneurs and visitors, wayfinding was a primary focus of the project.
 A beautiful brand is useless if people get lost in the building.